Translation by: Lugalbanda (https://xenomira.wordpress.com/2018/05/30/xenogears-20th-anniversary-concert-pamphlet-translation/).

 Interviewer: Tell me about Maria.

-Tanaka: To be upfront, he’s a female version of Daisaku Kusama.
+Tanaka: To be upfront, she’s a female version of Daisaku Kusama.
 (Note: the Main character of a tokusatsu series called Giant Robo.
 It was localized in the US as Johnny Sokko and his Flying Robot, and the main character’s name in the localization is Johnny Sokko.)
 In Perfect Works, Takahashi-san says the curly hair and fluffy dress are my fetishes, but… I feel like I’m being blamed for something I shouldn’t be. (laughs)

 Interviewer: Her curly hair is very unique.